filipknapik/google_workflows/samples/parallel_steps_subworkflow/README.md

 # Parallel Tasks example for Google Workflows

-Google Workflows team is working on a native support for execution of parallel tasks in a Workflow.
+At this point, Workflows doesn't support parallel execution of workflow steps natively.
-Customers that need to use this capability now, can use the guidelines in this repository to run their tasks in parallel already now.
+Customers that need to run workflow steps in parallel can use the guidelines in this repository to run their tasks in parallel already now.

 ## How does it work?
 The solution takes an array of task definitions, with array items containing